-Investors must enclose with the subscription documents the legally prescribed documents proving the investors' identity.
+Investors must enclose with the subscription documents the legally stipulated documents proving the investors' identity.
 These documents vary depending on the type or corporate form of the investor.
-Investors' depositary institutions are required to implement identification and identity verification processes.
+The identification and identity verification obligation is incumbent upon the investors' depositary institutions.